Thelymitra mackibbinii: Taxonomy and naming

 Thelymitra mackibbinii was first formally described in 1881 by Ferdinand von Mueller and the description was published in the Australasian Chemist and Druggist from a specimen collected near Maryborough.
 The specific epithet (mackibbinii) honours "John M'Kibbon, Esq." who collected the type specimen.
 John McKibbon was a schoolteacher and orchidologist.

 This orchid was previously known as a natural hybrid but is currently recognised as the species Thelymitra mackibbinii.

 Distribution and habitat

 Brilliant sun orchid grows in open forest and woodland in the goldfields region of Victoria, near Stawell, St Arnaud and Maryborough.
 There is a single doubtful record from Port Elliot in South Australia from 1896.

 Conservation

 Fewer than thirty plants of the brilliant sun orchid were known in 2003.
 The species was probably more common before exploration for gold exploration and mining.
 The main threats to the species at present are trampling caused by recreational vehicles and grazing by both native and invasive species.
-Thelymitra mackibbinii is listed as "vulnerable" under the Victorian Government Flora and Fauna Guarantee Act 1988 and as "endangered" in the Australian Government Environment Protection and Biodiversity Conservation Act 1999.
+Thelymitra mackibbinii is listed as "Critically Endangered" under the Victorian Government Flora and Fauna Guarantee Act 1988 and as "vulnerable" in the Australian Government Environment Protection and Biodiversity Conservation Act 1999.